Drug allergies are a group of symptoms caused by an allergic reaction to a drug (medicine).

 There is generally no way to prevent a drug allergy.

-If you have a known drug allergy, avoiding the medication is the best way to prevent an allergic reaction.
+If you have a known drug allergy, avoiding the drug is the best way to prevent an allergic reaction.
 You may also be told to avoid similar medicines.

-In some cases, a health care provider may approve the use of a drug that causes an allergy if you are first treated with corticosteroids (such as prednisone) and antihistamines (such as diphenhydramine).
-Do not try this without a health care provider's supervision.
-Pretreatment with corticosteroids and antihistamines has been shown to prevent anaphylaxis in people who need to get x-ray contrast dye.
+In some cases, a provider may approve the use of a drug that causes an allergy if you are first treated with medicines that slow or block the immune response.
+These include corticosteroids (such as prednisone) and antihistamines.
+Do not try this without a provider's supervision.
+Pretreatment with corticosteroids and antihistamines has been shown to prevent allergic reactions in people who need to get x-ray contrast dye.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.